 Crypto lending platforms that don’t use smart contracts are known as centralized lending platforms.
 These platforms follow KYC/AML procedures, have custodial protocols for asset protection, and loan agreements with businesses and financial institutions.
 In addition, companies determine the interest rates for each loan.

-Crypto Lending Platforms of 2021: How to Evaluate Platforms
+Crypto Lending Platforms: How to Evaluate Platforms

 Crypto lending platforms simplify the process by providing the structure for these transactions and matching lenders with borrowers.
 While these platforms share many common characteristics, they may support different coins, minimum investments, lending durations, and yields.
 You should carefully consider these differences before deciding on the best option.